VictoriaMRamirez/Homu-Project/Frontend/README.md

-# FRONTEND FOR FINAL PROYECT "HOMU" FROM CERTIFIED TECH DEVELOPER
+# FRONTEND - FINAL PROYECT "HOMU" FROM CERTIFIED TECH DEVELOPER
 In the project directory, you can run the following scripts:

 ## General: